itsYahya/Philosophers/README.md

 ## Hint

-*Think of a fork as a mutex (each philosopher should have the mutex's adress of his neighber)
+*Think of a fork as a mutex (each philosopher should have the mutex's adress of his neighbor)

 *I have no other hints